repo-helper/whey/doc-source/configuration.rst

 	**Type**: :toml:`Array` of :toml:`strings <String>`

 	A list of supported platforms.
-This is used to add appropriate `trove classifiers <https://pypi.org/classifiers/>`__ and is listed under `Platform <https://packaging.python.org/specifications/core-metadata/#platform-multiple-use>`_ in the Core Metadata.
+This is used to add appropriate `trove classifiers`_ and is listed under :core-meta:`Platform` in the Core Metadata.

 	:bold-title:`Example:`